-Intended specific outcomes Assessment criteria Once a student has engaged with the Students should provide evidence that they can: course, its processes and materials, (The evidence should include references to case law the student should be able to: where appropriate) Understand and explain the structure, Explain the classification of human rights purpose and working of the Bill of contained in the Bill of Rights; Rights Outline and explain the obligations imposed by the Bill of Rights; Explain which bodies are bound by the Bill of Rights; Explain who benefits from the protection of the Bill of Rights; Explain the difference and effect of direct and indirect application of the Bill of Rights on statute law, common law and customary law with reference to case law; Outline the impact of states of emergencies on various entrenched human rights.
-Understand and explain approaches Explain the interpretative approaches employed to constitutional interpretation and more specifically the interpretative by the Constitutional Court in respect of the Bill of Rights approaches of the Constitutional Utilise the interpretative approaches in the Court in respect of the Bill of Rights interpretation of human rights.
-Apply provisions of the Bill of Rights in respect of hypothetical situations Explain the two-stage approach of constitutional adjudication as employed by the Constitutional Court; Explain the scope and application of selected human rights with reference to court judgments; Utilise the two-stage approach in hypothetical situations involving alleged human rights violations.
+Intended specific outcomes Assessment criteria Once a student has engaged with the Students should provide evidence that they can: course, its processes and materials, (The evidence should include references to case law the student should be able to: where appropriate) Understand and explain the application of the bill of rights Explain the classification of human rights contained in the Bill of Rights; Outline and explain the obligations imposed by the Bill of Rights; Explain which bodies are bound by the Bill of Rights; Explain who benefits from the protection of the Bill of Rights;

-Understand and explain the role of Chapter 9 institutions in respect of the protection of fundamental rights

-Explain and relate the importance of selected Chapter 9 institutions for the protection and enhancement of human rights in South Africa.
+Explain the difference and effect of direct and indirect application of the Bill of Rights on statute law, common law and customary law with reference to case law; Explain the two-stage approach of constitutional adjudication as employed by the Constitutional Court; Explain the scope and application of selected human rights with reference to court judgments; Utilise the two-stage approach in hypothetical situations involving alleged human rights violations with reference to selected rights. • Explain and relate the importance of selected Chapter 9 institutions for the protection and enhancement of human rights in South Africa.